qiboteam/qibo/doc/source/advancedexamples.rst

     final_state = evolve(final_time=T)

+According to the adiabatic theorem, for proper scheduling and total evolution time the ``final_state`` should approximate the ground state of the "hard" Hamiltonian.

-If the initial state is not specified the ground state of the easy Hamiltonian will be used, as it is common for adiabatic evolution.
-For proper scheduling and total evolution time the ``final_state`` should approximate the ground state of the "hard" Hamiltonian.
+If the initial state is not specified, the ground state of the easy Hamiltonian will be used, which is common for adiabatic evolution.
+A distributed execution can be used by passing an ``accelerators`` dictionary during the initialization of the ``AdiabaticEvolution`` model.
+In this case the default initial state is
+|++...+> (full superposition in the computational basis).

 Callbacks may also be used as in the previous example.
 An additional callback (:class:`qibo.tensorflow.callbacks.Gap`) is available for calculating the